Saturday, March 15, 2008

 Sa Pa, Vietnam - Com Lam 1

 Here's a look at the inside of the bamboo.
 The sticky rice is cooked inside the bamboo, it's not just a pretty container.
 To eat, we split open the bamboo.
 The sticky rice takes on a very subtle aroma from the bamboo.
 For wont of a better description, it makes the rice taste very green.
-There were five of us and we ate about half a dozen com lam, countless pork skewers, a few ears of grilled corn, some nem chua nuong (Vietnamese grilled pickled pork) (That's the banana-leaf wrapped snack beside the Fanta can), and some drinks for a whopping $5?

 Sa Pa - Com Lam 2

 Well, I distinctly remember paying with a $50,000 Vietnamese dong bill, which is about $3 US, and some change.
 The lady was surprised and said she had never seen such a big bill before.
-The going rate is approximately $15,800 Vietnamese dong per $1 US.
+The going rate was approximately $15,800 Vietnamese dong per $1 US.
 (Incidentally, the first time my whole family went back to Vietnam in 1994, the highest bills were $2,000.
-Imagine exchanging $100 US and getting a wad of those bills!)
+Imagine exchanging $100 USD and getting a wad of those bills!)

+So if you're ever in Sa Pa, just look for the colorful umbrellas and outdoor food market just to the side of the central square.
 I've got tons more photos from this trip and the rest of my time in Vietnam that summer, sooo...anyone interested in travel stories or do you want me to stick to the food?

 Who else ate sticky rice in bamboo?